sodacan-net/sodacan-core/documentation/languageGuide.md

 | xxx  | All mode commands are broadcast on this topic, see CLI for details |
 | module |

-## Infrastructure
-### Module deployment
-Each module and adapter is deployed as an independent program on a host computer.
-The SodaCan command line interface provides all the information needed to start and run a module or an adapter.

 ### Comparisons to Conventional Approaches
 Modules can be thought of a Java/C++ class definition but in reverse.
 The term "static" is used to distinguish class-wide variables whereas SodaCan makes variables without any indication otherwise, a static.
 Conversely, when referring to an instance variable, SodaCan requires what may look like an array reference to instance variables.